 As required by GAAP, these financial statements present the County (primary government) and applicable component units for which the County is considered to be financially accountable.
-In fiscal year 2020, it was determined that no entities met the required GASB 14 (as amended) criteria of component units.
+In fiscal year 2022, it was determined that no entities met the requirements of GASB 14 (as amended).